MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/threat-modeling-for-drivers.md

 One way to organize a threat modeling effort is to follow these steps:

 1. Create a structured diagram showing data flow through the driver.
 Include all possible tasks that the driver performs and the source and destination of all input and output from the driver.
 A formal data flow diagram, or similar structured diagram, can help you to analyze the path of data through your driver and to identify the driver’s external interfaces, boundaries, and interactions.
-Numerous books about data flow diagrams are available.
-To find references, search on “data flow diagram” in your favorite Internet search engine.
 2. Analyze the potential security threats, based on the data flow diagram.
 3. Assess the threats that you identified in the previous step and determine how to mitigate them.